Wildsong/ago-assistant/README.md

 ## Prerequisites

-* A server that has Docker, "make", and optionally Docker Compose installed.
+* A server that has Docker and optionally Docker Compose installed.

 ## Build image